 While you can skip the marinading overnight, I would not recommend it.
 The flavor is much better after a night in the refrigerator.
-I also provide two methods for cooking it.
+I also provide three methods for cooking it.
 The grill method will add more of char and smoke to the finished product.
 The broiler will make it crisp up a bit more, and add a bit of char to the outside.
+The pan frying is a bit of a challenge, because it tends to stick (try to use a non-stick pan).
 No matter how you do it, soy curls do not have fat, like pork does.
 Whether grilling or broiling, fat will need to be added by drizzling some oil on it.
 This will help it crisp up and keep in some of the moisture.
 Be careful not to overcook soy curls.
 If cooked too long and not kept moist enough, soy curls can get dry and a bit hard.
 With this in mind, it’s best to cook them right before you want to serve them.

 If you’d prefer an even spicier recipe, add a small habanero pepper with the sautéing onions and garlic.
 For a variation, try using shredded young jackfruit, instead of soy curls.
 Whether you use jackfruit or soy curls, serve this recipe in burritos, tacos, huaraches, tortas and more!